Qarawat Bani Hassan: Ottoman era

 In 1596, Qarawat Bani Hasan appeared in Ottoman tax registers as being in the nahiya of Jabal Qubal, part of the Sanjak of Nablus.
 It had a population of 13 households and 3 bachelors, all Muslim.
-The villagers paid a fixed tax rate of 33,3% on various products, such as wheat, barley, summer crops, olive trees, goats and beehives, in addition to "occasional revenues"; a total of 2,000 akçe.
+The villagers paid a fixed tax rate of 33.3% on various products, such as wheat, barley, summer crops, olive trees, goats and beehives, in addition to "occasional revenues"; a total of 2,000 akçe.
 Potsherds from the early Ottoman era have been found.

+In the 18th and 19th centuries, Qarawat Bani Hassan formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838 Kurawa Beni Hasan was noted as a Muslim village, in Jurat Merda, south of Nablus.

 French explorer Victor Guérin visited the village in 1870, and estimated it as having about 150 inhabitants.
 He described the town as being in decline, but with great remains of former better times.
 When he was visiting, a squad of bashi-bazouks were rounding up 35 villagers, and taking them to Nablus as they had not paid their taxes.

+In 1870/1871 (1288 AH), an Ottoman census listed the village with a population of 76 households in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

 In the 1882 "Survey of Western Palestine", the village (called Kurawa Ibn Hasan) was described as: partly ruinous, but evidently at one time a place of great importance, with ancient tombs, one of great beauty, and rude stone towers.
 Its ancient name is given by the natives as Sham et Tawil.
 The little mosque of Sheikh 'Aly el 'Amanat stands apparendy over the apse of a church.
 The supply of water is from wells and cisterns.